Siteseeing: Downtown Los AngelesMurrye Bernard • Photography by Spencer Lowell and Benoit Linero • February 28, 2018

 In terms of restaurants, slated to open this fall, City Market South is a mixed-use development in downtown’s Fashion District that is revitalizing a former wholesale produce market built in 1909 that is still owned by descendants of the co-op of multiethnic farmers that originally ran stalls there.
 Conceived by the downtown-based team of developer LENA Group and architecture firm HansonLA, City Market South converts eight concrete structures totaling 75,000 square feet into spaces for restaurants, bars, creative offices, and events complete with restored vaulted bow-truss ceilings and a large plaza for al fresco dining.
 This is the first phase in a 20-year effort to adapt the remainder of the expansive market.

 Row DTLA in the Arts District of downtown is a similarly ambitious project that spans 30 acres at what was once the terminus of the Southern Pacific Railroad, where six concrete warehouses and produce markets from the 1920s have been transformed.
-The design team of Rios Clementi Hale Studios (RCHS), Abramson Teiger Architects, and Elysian Landscape conceptualized the complex as an anti-mall, though it contains 100 stores, 15 restaurants, and a staggering 1.3 million square feet of creative office space decked out with plywood, metal panels, and exposed structural steel informed by the warehouses’ former function.
+The design team of Rios Clementi Hale Studios (RCHS), reimagined the campus as an anti-mall, though it contains 100 stores, 15 restaurants, and a staggering 1.3 million square feet of creative office space decked out with plywood, metal panels, and exposed structural steel informed by the warehouses’ former function.
+(RCHS led the architecture, landscape architecture, and environmental graphic design for the project.
+Abramson Teiger Architects and Elysian Landscape also contributed.)
 “We’re mesmerized by these relics—beautiful old warehouses that were at one time considered utilitarian, but the construction has integrity and the spaces are unique,” says RCHS principal Sebastian Salvadó.
 “The scale and geometry of the alleys and streets make the complex feel like a small city, and we maintained that quality.”

 “Downtown Los Angeles is one of the most unique markets in the world right now,” says Nicolo Rusconi, founder of BLVD Hospitality, a downtown-based real estate development, investment, and management firm with a portfolio that includes the Ace, Soho House, and the Hoxton.
 “Los Angeles is still establishing its cultural identity, and hospitality developers, investors, and operators are attracted to the opportunity to be a part of the curation and genesis of the identity of downtown.”